AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 However, as mentioned in previous sections, there are many devices with varying screen sizes and a handful of versions for each device.
 Realistically, it's not possible to have access to every combination of device and version.

 > Check: To combat this issue, some developers believe in testing their app against the smaller selection of latest and more popular devices.
-Discuss why would this possibly be a bad thing?
+Discuss with the class why this could possibly be a bad thing.

  Not everyone has the latest phones or versions.
 You would be excluding a subset of people with older devices and versions who might be experiencing problems with your app that newer phones aren't experiencing.